RSS

 Content

-Russia was a pioneer in the creation of a satellite navigation system, launching its development in the early 1980s.
+Russia was a pioneer in the creation of a satellite navigation system, launching its development back in the early 1980s.
 Later, the GLONASS system was successfully put into operation.

 GPS bracelets